 An American Tragedy is a book by Theodore Dreiser.
-It is a long complex novel, but in its essentials it boils down to this: boy meets girl, boy gets girl pregnant, boy meets another girl he likes better, boy kills the first girl, boy is executed for murder.
+It is a long complex novel, but in its essentials it boils down to this: boy meets girl, boy gets girl pregnant, boy meets another girl he likes better, boy is accused of killing the first girl, boy is executed for murder.

-But in one respect, the first adaptation is better, and so much so in this respect that I prefer this version to the second.
-In the movie An American Tragedy, Roberta is played by Silvia Sidney.
+In a couple of respects, the first adaptation of An American Tragedy is better.
+For one thing, it is more faithful to the true story on which it is based.
+What I regard as more important than that, however, is the actress that plays the part of Roberta in the movie An American Tragedy, Silvia Sidney.
 We readily believe in her naïve innocence.
 She seems like the Roberta of the novel, a woman we like and feel sorry for.
 As noted above, however, in A Place in the Sun, Roberta is played by Shelley Winters.
 I don’t know what Shelley Winters was like as a person, but her screen persona simply is not the sweet, innocent virgin for whom we are supposed to have sympathy because she was taken advantage of by a man.
-On the contrary, she seems suited for roles in which she is a hardboiled broad, as in Alfie (1966) or Bloody Mama (1970).
+In fact, the hostess for a showing of this film on Turner Classic Movies, Alicia Malone, said that this movie was a turning point in Winters’ career.
+Before that, she was typically cast as a blonde bombshell or as a sexpot, and it was for that reason that George Stevens, the director, refused at first even to consider her for this part, saying she was “completely wrong for this plain, meek, little factory girl.”
+It doesn’t seem to me that this film was much of a turning point, however, for afterwards she still seemed suited for roles in which she is a hard-boiled broad, as in Alfie (1966) or Bloody Mama (1970).
 As a result, when she is taken advantage of by a man in a movie, we are more likely to think she is dumb than naïve.

 Partly as a result of this difference, we are sad when Silvia Sidney’s Roberta drowns.
-As for Shelley Winters’ Roberta, however, we know we are supposed to feel sorry for her, and we do a little bit, but the fact is that we never really mind when Shelley Winters dies in a movie.
-For example, the fact that she drowns in The Poseidon Adventure (1972) does not spoil our sense that the movie has a happy ending.
+As for Shelley Winters’ Roberta, however, I know I am supposed to feel sorry for her, and I do a little bit, but the fact is that I never really mind when Shelley Winters dies in a movie.
+Maybe it’s just me, but I find her to be a little irritating whenever I see her in a movie, and so whenever she dies, I never really experience her demise as a loss.
+For example, the fact that she drowns in The Poseidon Adventure (1972) does not spoil my sense that the movie has a happy ending.
 A third movie in which Shelley Winters drowns is The Night of the Hunter (1955), murdered by her newlywed psychopathic husband, played by Robert Mitchum.
 Now, Robert Mitchum’s character, Harry Powell, is supposed to be as bad as they come, so you would think they would have allowed him to kill a more likable actress, like Jane Wyatt, for instance, so that we would really think Harry is evil.
-But they picked Shelley Winters to be his victim so that we would not spend the rest of the movie feeling sorry for her.
+But I believe they picked Shelley Winters to be his victim so that we would not spend the rest of the movie feeling sorry for her.

 In other words, if A Place in the Sun had starred an actress to play Roberta who would have been more believably innocent and whose death would have been more disturbing, then we would have been appropriately outraged that Clyde would have even thought about abandoning her, let alone make elaborate plans to murder her, just as we are when we read the novel.
-But with Shelley Winters playing the part, her death really seems to be no great loss, and we end up feeling sorrier for Clyde, played by the likable Montgomery Clift, than we do for Roberta.
+But with Shelley Winters playing the part, her death really seems to be just a plot point, and we end up feeling sorrier for Clyde, played by the likable Montgomery Clift, than we do for Roberta.